rainbowchook/my-store-app/README.md

 ## TODOs
 (not necessarily in order of priority)

 1. Deploying serverless functions to Cloud Functions.
+(Done.
+Deployed to Cloud Functions for Firebase).

 2. Moving shop data to Firestore.
 It is currently being served out as a JSON via a serverless function, thereby limiting functionality i.e. unable to reduce quantityInStock for each item upon successful transaction.